TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          See :ref:`menu-common-properties-showaccessrestrictedpages`
          for menu objects as well (similar feature for menus)

+         **Property:**

+         ..  versionadded:: 12.3

+         **.ATagParams**: Add custom attributes to the anchor tag.

    Example
          .. code-block:: typoscript
             :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript

             config.typolinkLinkAccessRestrictedPages = 29
+            config.typolinkLinkAccessRestrictedPages.ATagParams = class="restricted"
             config.typolinkLinkAccessRestrictedPages_addParams = &return_url=###RETURN_URL###&pageId=###PAGE_ID###

          Will create a link to page with id 29 and add GET parameters where the return URL and original page id is a part of it.
+Additionally, a CSS class "restricted" is added to the anchor tag.